Homeward Trust oversees several community planning initiatives in order to better align efforts and make a greater impact. This includes:

-The Research Committee, consisting of community stakeholders, researchers and/or interested participants, serves as an impartial group of stakeholders and partners who are responsible for determining research priorities established through the Community Plan process, as well as developing an annual research agenda.
+Homeward Trust’s ongoing research activities, led by staff and the Research Committee, help reinforce the implementation of plans to end homelessness.
+The Committee consists of community stakeholders, researchers, and/or interested participants.
+It serves as an impartial group of stakeholders and partners who are responsible for supporting Homeward Trust’s administration in determining research priorities established through the Community Plan process, as well as developing an annual research agenda.